iamcal/js-emoji/README.md

     ALTER TABLE my_table CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;

 You will also need to modify your connection character set.

-You don't need to worry about this if you translate to colon syntax before storage.

 ## Version History